tkhamez/neucore/doc/Plugins.md

 - Copy the plugin into that directory within its own subdirectory (so that the plugin.yml file is e.g. at `/plugins/discord/plugin.yml`).
 - If the plugin contains frontend files, make them available below `web/plugin/{name}`, e.g. by creating a symlink or by mounting the directory in the Docker container.
-See the plugin documentation for the name of the directory {name}.
+See the documentation of the plugin for the name of the {name}
+  directory.
-- In Neucore, go to Administration -> Plugins and add a new plugin.
+- In Neucore, go to _Administration -> Plugins_ and add a new plugin.
-- Configure the plugin, at the very least choose a plugin from the dropdown list.
+- Configure the plugin, at the very least choose the plugin from the dropdown list.
+Don't forget to save your changes.